Frequently Asked Questions

 Otherwise, the two tests are really much more similar than they used to be due to recent re-vamp of SAT and some changes in ACT.

-Whether or not students choose to take an ACT test, all juniors take the PSAT in October (which is the National Merit Scholarship Qualifying Test) and the SAT in the spring, per the State of Illinois requirement.
+Whether or not students choose to take an ACT test, all juniors are encouraged to take the PSAT in October (which is the National Merit Scholarship Qualifying Test) and the SAT in the spring, per the State of Illinois requirement.

-Freshmen will make their sophomore course selections and sophomores will make their junior year course selections in late January or early February.
+Freshmen will make their sophomore course selections and sophomores will make their junior year course selections in November/December.
 Counselors meet with students in large groups before those individual course selection meetings begin and will discuss things that help each student evaluate what's right for them.

 Ultimately, we want all students to take the most challenging courses they can reasonably manage while performing well and without being overwhelmed or over-stressed (because some stress is ok but too much stress isn't).
 As a general rule, students who aspire to attend Ivy League and similar types of colleges (the most selective) should be taking as much Honors and AP course work as they can muster and still earn good grades while also maintaining their sanity.
 It's not a deal-breaker to take a regular class in one or maybe two content areas but it's also not a guarantee that a student will be admitted to one of those highly selective schools even if they take all honors/AP coursework either.
 So, students have to make decisions based on their own strengths, determination, discipline, stress level, and goals.